usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

 -   Copies the configuration files in `config/` folder and the server certificates and private keys into named volumes
 -   Sets the appropriate file and folder access permissions in the named volumes
 -   Creates the Minio S3 accounts and configures their access permissions
--   Syncs the built-in task plugins from the Dioptra GitHub repository with the appropriate Minio S3 bucket
 -   Enables SSL/TLS in the Postgres service (if applicable)

 This script should be executed if this is the first time you are starting the deployment **or** if you have changed at least one of the files in the `config/` or `ssl/` directory.